-If you give your baby water before she is 4 months old, make sure it has boiled thoroughly for 1 minute, whether it comes from a municipal system, private well, bulk container, or bottle.
+If you give your baby water before she is 4 months old, make sure it has boiled thoroughly for 1 minute, no matter where it comes from, whether a municipal system, private well, bulk container, or bottle.

 Photo: Pascale Turcotte